up to the Lexington Scrabble® Club

 This category refers to plays made by one of the players, although it should be mentioned that on 7-Oct-04, in a game between Steven Saul and Joel Horn, the two players played a total of 8 bingos.
 This game, which holds the record for the highest loss in the club, can be viewed here.

 On 6-Dec-12, in a game between Trx.
 Kt. and Marc Goldstein there were a total of 7 bingos played: three by Trx. and four by Marc.
 We have not noted whether there have been other 7-bingo games, but it is likely.

-On 4-Apr-96, Adam Logan played 6 bingos in one game: LONGLINE, TAILLEUR, EPEnDYMA, MATURES, AEROBES, RATFINKS.
+On 4-Apr-96, Adam Logan played 6 bingos in one game for the first time (likely) this was done in this club: LONGLINE, TAILLEUR, EPEnDYMA, MATURES, AEROBES, RATFINKS.
 His score for the game was 611.
-We are uncertain if this is a club record, but this is very likely, and we have henceforth kept track of such accomplishments.
+Since this game, we have henceforth kept track of such accomplishments.

 On 6-Jul-06, Chris Guilbert played 6 bingos in one game: FLUIDITy, ARGUFiES, ODONATE, EBONIZES, HEAUMES, ANKERITE.
 His score for the game was 582.

 On 12-Jul-07, Joel Horn played 6 bingos in one game: NICTATE, NEONATES, JOINtURE, FuLSOME, RAINIEST, AFEARED.
 He played all of those bingos within 7 plays, after starting the game with a trade.
 His score for the game was 612.
 This game can be viewed here.